North Carolina Traffic Court Records

 What to Do When You Get a Traffic Ticket in North Carolina?

-Upon receiving a traffic ticket in North Carolina, you are required to respond and either
+Upon receiving a traffic ticket in North Carolina,offenders must respond by

 If you choose to pay your ticket then you are essentially pleading GUILTY to the citation and you have consented to accept responsibility for the violation and agreed to all associated penalties, including all fines, fees, and surcharges arising from this plea.
 You have also consented to waive your right to challenge the ticket in court.